Taking Care of Yourself or a Loved One After a Breast Cancer Diagnosis

 Reconnecting with your body after breast cancer can take time.
 Breast cancer can change your relationship with your body and sexuality.
 Sexual desire can be impacted by treatment and is something that should be discussed with your medical professionals.
 Associations to your breasts might change from a source of pleasure to a source of anxiety or pain.
 Sex might require more communication with your partner to talk about what feels comfortable and pleasurable.
 There are ways to reconnect with your body after treatment and for a partner to help establish safety and pleasure.
 Sex therapy can be a very useful tool to explore different ways to renew sexuality and intimacy after breast cancer.

 While breast cancer is usually associated with women and women’s imagery, any gender can get breast cancer.
 For non-binary, Trans, and gender non-conforming people, being treated for breast cancer can be triggering.
 It is important to feel seen and understood by the medical support staff where you receive care.
 Sharing concerns might result in easy changes that could make you feel more comfortable.

-Abby Bronstein, LSW, MFT, has experience working with people who had breast cancer and other chronic illnesses.
-She sees clients at our University City office.
+Abby Bronstein, MSW, MFT, LCSW, has experience working with people who had breast cancer and other chronic illnesses.
+She sees clients at our Blue Bell office and virtually.
 To request an appointment, email her at firstname.lastname@example.org or call her at 215-382-6680 ext.